-E. Consultant Assistance.
+E. Consultant/Outside Legal Counsel Assistance.

-When the Community Development Director determines that consultant assistance is required for the preparation of an Initial Study, Negative Declaration or EIR, the following procedures shall be followed:
+When the Community Development Director determines that consultant assistance or outside legal counsel is required for the preparation of an Initial Study, Negative Declaration or EIR, the following procedures shall be followed:

-1. Consultant List.
-The Community Development Director shall maintain a list of consultants having a sufficient variety of expertise to assist in the preparation of Initial Studies, Negative Declarations, or EIRs when required.

-- 2. Consultant Selection.
+- 1. Consultant List.
+The Community Development Director shall maintain a list of consultants having a sufficient variety of expertise to assist in the preparation of Initial Studies, Negative Declarations, or EIRs when required. - 2.
+Consultant/Outside Legal Counsel Selection.
 When outside assistance is required, a consultant shall be selected by the Community Development Director from the City's consultant list based on the nature of the project and the expertise of the consultant.
 If it is determined by the Community Development Director or requested by the applicant that proposals should be solicited from more than one consultant, the Community Development Director shall prepare and distribute a Request for Qualifications (RFQ) or Request for Proposals (RFP).
 Following receipt of proposals or statements of qualifications, the Community Development Director shall evaluate the submittals and select the best-qualified consultant to assist in the preparation of the EIR.
-The applicant may submit recommendations regarding the selection of a consultant, but the final decision regarding consultant selection shall be made by the Community Development Director. - 3.
-Scope of Work and Budget.
-After a consultant has been selected a detailed scope of work and budget shall be prepared by the consultant and the Community Development Director. - 4.
+The applicant may submit recommendations regarding the selection of a consultant, but the final decision regarding consultant selection shall be made by the Community Development Director.
+When outside legal counsel is required, the City Attorney may select legal counsel based on the nature of the project and the expertise of the attorney.

+- 3. Scope of Work and Budget.
+After a consultant or outside legal counsel has been selected, a detailed scope of work and budget shall be prepared by the consultant and the Community Development Director and/or the City Attorney, as applicable. - 4.
 Contract Approval and Administration.
 The proposed scope of work and budget shall be submitted to the applicant for approval.
-If the proposal is acceptable, the applicant shall submit a deposit to cover the consultant costs plus reasonable City administrative expenses.
-The consultant shall not be authorized to commence work until such deposit is received from the applicant.
+If the proposal is acceptable, the applicant shall submit a deposit to cover the consultant or legal costs plus reasonable City administrative expenses.
+The consultant or legal counsel shall not be authorized to commence work until such deposit is received from the applicant.
 The amount of the deposit will normally be the total project budget; however, for large projects the deposit may be made in two or more payments subject to approval by the Community Development Director.
-After receipt of the applicant's deposit the Community Development Director shall prepare and execute a contract for consultant services in a form meeting the approval of the City Attorney, and shall administer the contract through project completion.
-At the conclusion of the project any unused deposit shall be returned to the applicant.
+After receipt of the applicant's deposit the Community Development Director or City Attorney shall prepare and execute a contract for consultant services in a form meeting the approval of the City Attorney, and shall administer the contract through project completion.
+At the conclusion of the project, any unused deposit shall be returned to the applicant.